georginaehemba/maize/README.md

 faire un graphe pour la production de maize sur 10 ans montrer la chute ...quantifier les degats lies au low N2 and DS  etc....

+Maize is one of the staple food in SS.
+Maize productivity is Africa is affected by two major abiotic stresses such are drought and low nitrogen.
+Drought is recorded as the first abiotic stress limiting maize productivity in Africa.
+It is followed by low nitrogen that is the second most important tress affecting maize in Africa.
+Between 2019 and 2021, the average maize grain yield in SSA was estimated at… compared with … in Mexico and … in United States as a result of drought and low fertilizer utilization by farmers know as low nitrogen stress
+Drought and low nitrogen effect as a lot similar.
+When a plant is subject to these two stresses, its growth is reduced, the interval anthesis silking increases due to a delay silking, the kernel is reduced and in consequence the yield dropped.

+Due to the climate change and the inability to access to affordable fertilizer, farmer's suffer the effects of drought and low nitrogen.